Who Is Lulu?

 One year later, though, was when Lulu really made an international splash as both a singer and an actress.
 She appeared in the 1967 film To Sir, With Love alongside Sidney Poitier.
 She belted out the film's theme song (which had the same title as the movie) in a memorable scene.
 The song skyrocketed to No. 1 on the charts in America.
 Simultaneously, Lulu's success back in Britain continued with more hits and TV appearances.
 In fact, in 1968, she became the host her own BBC 1 TV series, Happening for Lulu.
 More TV work would follow throughout her life.

 At the same time that many changes were transpiring in the young star's professional life, just as many dramatic events were taking place in her private one.
 At age 20, on February 18, 1969, Lulu got hitched to Bee Gees band member Maurice Gibb, who himself was only 19 at the time.
 But like many celebrity pairings, this one faltered.
 After just four years, the two split, which Lulu attributed in various interviews to Gibb's rock 'n' roll lifestyle and excessive drinking.
 In 1977, the singer tied the knot with hairdresser John Frieda.
 Their union lasted 20 years and produced one son, Jordan Frieda.
-Lulu has admitted in press interviews and in her 2002 memoir I Don't Want to Fight that she was also romantically linked to the late Davy Jones of the Monkees and the iconic performer David Bowie.
+Lulu has admitted in press interviews and in her 2002 memoir I Don't Want to Fight that she was also romantically linked to Davy Jones of the Monkees and the iconic performer David Bowie.

 Between and after her marriages, Lulu continued to achieve many memorable successes in a variety of entertainment areas.
 In 1974, she crooned the title song to the James Bond movie The Man With the Golden Gun.
 In, 1984, she starred in a London revival of the musical Guys and Dolls.
 Lulu has always worked hard to stay relevant over the decades.
 Along with the British boy band Take That, in 1993 she recorded a cover version of the Dan Hartman song "Relight My Fire," which reached No. 1 on the British charts.
 That same year, she achieved her first hit as a songwriter, the Grammy-nominated tune "I Don't Wanna Fight," which was recorded by Tina Turner.